eddychetz/Data-Science-Projects/README.md

 - Address imbalanced data using resampling techniques
 - Evaluate a model using classification metrics like precision and recall

-## Project 6: Customer Segmentation in USA
+## Project 6: Customer Segmentation in the USA

 ### About this Project